influxdata/docs-v2/content/kapacitor/v1.6/administration/configuration.md

 Values for configuration keys are declared in the configuration file.

 #### Kapacitor configuration file location
-Kapacitor looks for configuration files at specific locations depends on your operating system:
+Kapacitor looks for configuration files at specific locations, depending on your operating system:

 - **Linux**: `/etc/kapacitor/kapacitor.conf`
 - **macOS**: `/usr/local/etc/kapacitor.conf`